MinaProtocol/mina/docs/specs/consensus/README.md

                       | --->                                        <--- |
 ```

-where `d0` is the density corresponding to sub-window `0` (i.e. the oldest previous sub-window) and `d10` is the density of the most recent previous sub-window.
+where `d0` is the density corresponding to sub-window `0` (i.e. the oldest previous sub-window) and `d10` is the density of the most recent sub-window.

 We insert the new element `d11` by wrapping around like this